emnify/product-docs/docs/portal/organization/workspaces.md

 ### Single sign-on

 Users with the **Administrator** role can set single sign-on (SSO) for their default workspace.
-Once SSO is enabled for the workspace, subsequent users with this workspace as their default must use SSO to log in to all invited workspaces.
+Once SSO is enabled for the workspace, subsequent users with this workspace as their default must use SSO to log in to the emnify Portal.
 If SSO is enabled in a workspace that isn't your default, you continue to use your email and password.

 :::note